 Wrong.
 The revived Ellie is transformed.
 The unheavenly forces that soiled the cemetery earth chew up and spit out whoever is entombed there.
 It happened to Jud Crandall’s (John Lithgow) dog Biffer, it possessed Church, and now it’s taken Ellie.
 She’s consumed so much by the pain of her rebirth that she enacts cruel revenge on the remaining Creed’s and their neighbor Jud, who she scalpels to death in one of the films many self-aware references to Lambert’s original.

-Rachel and Gage return home just in time for a macabre family reunion with Evil Ellie, who takes no time continuing her spree of murder by stabbing Rachel in the side while Louis checks on their newly-deceased neighbor.
-Barricading themselves in an adjacent room, Louis returns home just in time to grab Gage from Rachel who drops him from a second story window, only to be stabbed in the back by her daughter.
+Rachel and Gage return home just in time for a macabre family reunion with Evil Ellie, who takes no time to continue her spree of murder by stabbing Rachel in the side while Louis checks on their newly-deceased neighbor.
+Barricading themselves in an adjacent room, Louis returns home just in time to grab Gage from Rachel who drops him from a second-story window, only to be stabbed in the back by her daughter.
 “I’m not your mommy,” Rachel says, her breathing pained.
 “My daughter died.”
 Ellie growls, “Then go be with her!” before plunging the knife a final time.

 Louis safely locks Gage in their car, bemusedly telling the three-year-old, “Don’t open the door for anyone but us”, before rushing to his dying wife’s aid.
 With her last breath, she tells him “Don’t bury me up there.”
 As the wisp of The Ramones titular song tinkles in our memory, Louis is met with a chair to the back of the skull by his undead daughter.